San Jose Opioid Detox Help

 The symptoms that come with opioid detox are often so intense that regular users are unable to get through them without relapsing.
 Both physical and mental, these symptoms can take a significant toll on an individual.

-The Importance of Medically Monitored Opioid Detox
+The Importance of Professionally Monitored Opioid Detox

-Because opioid detox is so uncomfortable, it is exponentially more successful when it’s under medical supervision.
-In detox facilities, medical professionals are able to monitor opioid detox symptoms, prescribe medications to make the detox more comfortable and far less painful, and provide support for patients.
+Because opioid detox is so uncomfortable, it is exponentially more successful when it’s under supervision.
+In detox facilities, professionals are able to monitor opioid detox symptoms, prescribe medications to make the detox more comfortable and far less painful, and provide support for patients.
 Most people who undergo opioid detox require replacement medications such as buprenorphine to wean their bodies off of the drugs.
 In these cases, doctors will provide a taper to patients.
 Or, gradually take them off of opiates and reduce the effects of withdrawal.
 Other medications, such as non-narcotic pain relievers and blood-pressure medication, provide relief for patients from some of the worst symptoms of opioid detox.

 In cases of opioid addiction, the detox process can be made as comfortable as possible.
 This gives patients a far greater chance of success.
 Without the worst of the symptoms, patients are able to stop using opioids and begin to work on addressing the biggest factors that caused their addiction.
-Most recommend the support of medical professionals for anyone who wishes to successfully complete an opioid detox.
+Most recommend the support of professionals for anyone who wishes to successfully complete an opioid detox.

 Opioid Detox at Wellness Retreat Recovery

 Wellness Retreat Recovery offers the highest quality care for patients undergoing opioid detox.
-Our partner medical physicians assess each client upon admission.
+Our partner physicians assess each client upon admission.
 This is in order to determine which medications to prescribe and to identify any underlying physical issues that require treatment during the detox process.
 After the assessment, we make sure clients are as comfortable as possible.
 Patients can benefit from medication, therapy, and holistic treatments such as acupuncture.
 Clients undergoing opiate detox at Wellness also have access to state-of-the-art luxury amenities.
 The partner physicians are on-call 24/7 to assist patients with anything they need and to mitigate symptoms as much as possible.

 Throughout the process, assessment is helpful to ensure that a patient’s journey is the most comfortable it can be.
 We understand that opioid detox is uncomfortable and scary for many people, but with our experienced, compassionate staff and access to the highest-quality care, we can make it as stress-free as possible.
 At Wellness Retreat Recovery, we guide patients through the opioid detox process at every step of the way.
 This way, they have the greatest possible chance at recovery from addiction.